Local Offer Q&A

 - How will the curriculum be matched to my child’s needs?

 We will get to know about your child before they start and through ongoing observational assessments.
 Targets linked to the Early Years Foundation Stage ages and stages of development will be set on IEP’s to support the learning and development of your child.
 This enables planning for individual needs and learning goals.
-In addition to the IEP, they will have a Learning Journey; this will contain written observations, photographs and samples of your child’s work to support staff in assessing and planning to help your child progress to their next steps.
 Your child’s key person and our SENCO will work together to make sure that the environment, routines and activities support your child’s needs, and they will communicate with the rest of the staff to provide consistency and understanding within our team.
 We will ask for copies of assessments from other professionals before your child starts, and this additional advice will support us in matching the curriculum to your child’s needs.

 At Phoenix Nursery practitioners differentiate the activities that they develop and the provision that is on offer to meet the needs of the children in their group.
 For some children a greater level of differentiation is required because they have additional or special educational needs.
 Practitioners are sensitive to the developmental needs of the children in their care and when they are differentiating activities and provision have this in mind so that all children are able to access the setting in a way that is appropriate to their needs.